-This talk will focus on leveraging modern data-enabled machine learning methods and traditional operations research optimization techniques for decision automation in the context of retail enterprise applications.
-It will begin by reviewing the challenges of automating decisions ranging from specification of soft and hard constraints combined with fuzzy objectives.
-Borrowing techniques from other disciplines such as operations research and mathematical optimization, we will describe how we combined modern ML techniques with traditional operations research methods to solve two important problems in enterprise retail.
-The first problem details how we generate product recommendations that are consistent with business requirements such as contractual obligations, diversity and serendipity, and incremental sales.
-The second problem describes how we solve the inventory management problem that takes into account various supply chain constraints, while simultaneously leveraging data-driven ML techniques to optimize for overall financial impact.
-Finally, we describe some general strategies to ensure that data-driven predictions used in decision making are robust and consistent with business objectives and goals.
+Brian Keng takes a deep dive into leveraging modern data-enabled machine learning methods and traditional operations research optimization techniques for decision automation in the context of retail enterprise applications.
+He reviews the challenges of automating decisions ranging from specification of soft and hard constraints combined with fuzzy objectives.
+Borrowing techniques from other disciplines, such as operations research and mathematical optimization, Brian explores how to combine modern ML techniques with traditional operations research methods to solve two important problems in enterprise retail.
+The first problem details how you generate product recommendations that are consistent with business requirements, such as contractual obligations, diversity and serendipity, and incremental sales.
+The second problem describes how you solve the inventory management problem that takes into account various supply chain constraints while simultaneously leveraging data-driven ML techniques to optimize for overall financial impact.
+He explains some general strategies to ensure that data-driven predictions used in decision making are robust and consistent with business objectives and goals.

 What you'll learn

-Brian is the Chief Data Scientist at Rubikloud Technologies where he leads a team building out intelligent enterprise solutions for some of the world’s largest retail organizations.
-Brian is a big fan of Bayesian statistics but his main professional focus is around building out scalable machine learning systems that seamlessly integrate into traditional software solutions.
-Before Rubikloud, Brian has worked at Sysomos leading a team of data scientists performing large-scale social media analytics working with datasets such as the Twitter firehouse.
-He earned his PhD in Computer Engineering from the University of Toronto during which time he was an early employee of a startup that commercialized some of his research.
+Brian Keng is the chief data scientist at Rubikloud, where he leads a team building out intelligent enterprise solutions for some of the world’s largest retail organizations.
+Brian is a big fan of Bayesian statistics, but his main professional focus is building out scalable machine learning systems that seamlessly integrate into traditional software solutions.
+Previously, Brian was at Sysomos, leading a team of data scientists performing large-scale social media analytics, working with datasets such as the Twitter firehouse.
+He earned his PhD in computer engineering from the University of Toronto, during which time he was an early employee of a startup that commercialized some of his research.

 Leave a Comment or Question